ruiyu-zeng/Zebrafish_startle_response_identification/README.md

 #### Because the fast startle response in zebrafish is very stereotypical and occurs in a short amount of time (< 50ms), the code then compute the gradient values for all difference frames.
 Thresholding is then applied to identify when startle response occurs in a single video.

+#### Below is the screenshot of what a startle response looks like in my setup